stephenrdoyle/LSHTM_ParasiteGenomics/Module2_Mapping_Short_Reads.md

 ## Aims

-To introduce mapping software, BWA, SAMtools, SAM/BAM and FASTQ file format.
-To show how Next Generation Sequencing data can be viewed in Artemis alongside your chosen reference using Chlamydia as an example: navigation, read filtering, read coverage, views.
-To show how sequence variation data such as SNPs, INDELs, CNVs can be viewed in single and multiple BAM files, and BCF variant filtering.
-To show how short-read mapping can be executed with a script, and working with NGS data in eukaryotes: Plasmodium
+- To introduce mapping software, BWA, SAMtools, SAM/BAM and FASTQ file format.
+- To show how Next Generation Sequencing data can be viewed in Artemis alongside your chosen reference using Chlamydia as an example: navigation, read filtering, read coverage, views.
+- To show how sequence variation data such as SNPs, INDELs, CNVs can be viewed in single and multiple BAM files, and BCF variant filtering.

-## 1. Background
+## 2. Background <a name="background"></a>

-### Biology
+### Chlamydia trachomatis

-To learn about sequence read mapping and the use of Artemis in conjunction with NGS data we will work with real data from the bacterial pathogen Chlamydia
+To learn about sequence read mapping and the use of Artemis in conjunction with NGS data we will work with real data from the bacterial pathogen Chlamydia.

-### "Chlamydia trachomatis
 C. trachomatis is one of the most prevalent human pathogens in the world, causing a variety of infections.
 It is the leading cause of sexually transmitted infections (STIs), with an estimated 131 million new cases each year.
 Additionally, it is also the leading cause of preventable infectious blindness with tens of millions of people thought to have active disease.
 The STI strains of Chlamydia can be further subdivided into those that are restricted to the genital tract and the more invasive type know as the lymphogranuloma venereum or LGV biovar.
 Despite the large differences in the site of infection and the disease severity and outcome there are few whole-gene differences that distinguish any of the different types of C. trachomatis.
 As you will see most of the variation lies at the level of SNPs.

 In this part of the course we will align the Illumina reads from a generated from the New Variant Swedish C. trachomatis strain (known as NV) against a reference sequence (L2).
 The NV strain caused a European health alert in 2006.
 During this time it became the dominant strain circulating in some European countries and began to spread world wide.
 The reason for this was that it evaded detection by the widely used PCR-based diagnostic test.
 During the course of this exercise you will identify the reason why this isolate confounded the standard assay.